Meet Annie

 Speaking & press

-When I'm not on a boat or behind a keyboard, I'm occasionally on a panel or in front of a camera — usually talking about engineering, leadership, or how those things translate to a sport that looks nothing like a tech conference.
+When I'm not on a boat or behind a keyboard, I'm occasionally on a panel or in front of a camera – usually talking about engineering, systems thinking, or how those things translate into the sporting world.

 Annie on a panel talk